Creating and embedding interactive videos and learning content using H5P

 This option must be selected if the H5P activity will be graded and if you want to view the students' detailed results and grade.

-- In a second step, the video is added to an H5P activity in the course, so that the grades and answers can be saved.
+- In a second step, the exercise created in the content bank is added to an H5P TeachCenter activity, so that the grades and answers can be saved and shown as part of the course grade.

 - An optional third step is to embed the H5P in the course and hide the actual activity that saves the grades and answers.